cloudfoundry/community/toc/working-groups/WORKING-GROUPS.md

 Mission: Coordinates intake, processing, and disclosure of security reports and issues relevant for active CF projects.

 Technical assets: Includes security process and broadcast channels for security disclosures.
+The GitHub repos this WG manages in the `cloudfoundry` GitHub organization are to be labeled with the `cff-wg-vulnerability-management` topic.

 ## (Working Group Template)